BrianTang02/briantang02.github.io/_pages/about.md

 This is an example [pdf](files/paper1.pdf)

 ## Academic interests
+My interests lies at the interface between computer science and economics, particularly in algorithmic game theory and machine learning.
+Previously, I was also a fan of cryptography.

 ## Papers
 + **Title**. <br>xxx. [arxiv](https://arxiv.org)

 ## More About Me
 I love various kinds of sports, especially table tennis and basketball, and I'm a fan of Stephen Curry.
 Music also plays a significant role in my life.
-I learned piano and singing in my childhood, developing a strong relative pitch. and always be fascinated by voices navigating accurately between different pitches.
+I learned piano and singing in my childhood, developing a strong relative pitch, and always being fascinated by voices accurately and harmoniously navigating among different pitches.
 Additionally, I enjoy exploring the principles of human behavior in social settings, which enriches my observations and insights for both scientific research and personal lifestyle.